Petroleum supply “take or pay” agreements – high volumes, high stakes

 Recent Australian court decisions have cast doubt over the enforceability of these important take or pay obligations and pricing mechanisms.
 And, quite apart from formal legality, it is important to have a commercial and practical approach towards contractual obligations and safeguards.

-In this Focus on Energy and Resources, Christopher Hewitt and Emilie Franklin take a closer look at take or pay obligations and pricing discretions, and at how petroleum distributors can best protect themselves from the risks associated with these contractual mechanisms.
+In this Focus on Energy and Resources, Christopher Hewitt takes a closer look at take or pay obligations and pricing discretions, and at how petroleum distributors can best protect themselves from the risks associated with these contractual mechanisms.

 Wholesale petroleum supply agreements – same but different